-Young Widowhood Support Group.
-A support group for persons under the age of 50 who have been widowed two years or less, meets the second and fourth Monday of each month 7-8:30 p.m., at The Washington Regional Transplant Consortium, 8110 Gatehouse Road, Suite 101, W., Falls Church.
+Young widowhood support group for persons under the age of 50 who have been widowed two years or less, meets the second and fourth Monday of each month 7-8:30 p.m., at The Washington Regional Transplant Consortium, 8110 Gatehouse Road, Suite 101, W., Falls Church.
 It is an open group with an open agenda each meeting.
-Persons can join any time throughout the year, but it is important to register.
-Free of charge/free parking.
+Registration required.
+Free.
 RSVP to Lisa Colaianni at 703-641-0100.

 Fairfax Sun and Moon Yoga Studio sponsors "Mindfulness Meditation Class" on Sundays at 7 p.m., at the studio, 9998 Main St., Fairfax.
 Free.
 E-mail ErikaKL@aol.com or call 703-864-2807.